simonswain/redis-counts/README.md

 ~/redis-counts$ node counts
 ```

-You will see a screen listing all your keys, their current
+You will see a screen, updating every second or so, listing all your
-length/value and an approximate rate of change.
+keys, their current length/value and an approximate rate of change.

 ```
-my:redis:key         1952     +52/s
+my:important:key          1952     +512/s
+my:other:key             51701     -23/s
 ```

 `redis-counts` was developed for debugging [Straw](http://strawjs.com) topologies.